 I therefore felt compelled to compare the new Satellit with my Satellit 800 and Eton E1 using my Wellbrook ALA-330S Loop Antenna, a 40 foot random wire, and with built-in antennas.
 The external antenna tests were only done on SW as the new Satellit’s Aux Antenna jack does not work for AM…a serious omission for many users.
 But it was no contest on SW…the SAT 800 and Eton E1 trounced the new Satellit on raw sensitivity, sound quality in sync mode, sync lock width, selectivity, Fast and Slow AGC settings not available on the new model and overall tuning and listening performance.
 Several signals which were barely detectable traces on the new Satellit were much easier to hear on the larger radios.
-But remember – the new Satellit’s performance was fully on a par with the other same-size portables and better on AM…this is a nice little radio.
+On the Wellbrook there was noticeable overload at night although it was remedied by use of the Local/Distant switch.
+There was no overload noted with a 23 foot reel-up antenna.

 Beware Of Single Station Comparisons: One thing I cannot stress enough because many people overlook it is that you must compare radios on as many signals as possible…on any given test signal one radio might outperform another, yet if you changed stations the results can reverse.
 I see this all the time which is why I tabulate the results on as many signals as I can up and down each band.
 Also, when comparing two radios on buit-in antennas you should frequently swap their positions..very often a weak signal will favor one location and either radio will sound best when put in that particular spot.